The Kaiser Foodline Blog

 The Japanese Harumaki

 Harumaki is the Japanese version of spring rolls made with different fillings based on local ingredients.
-Common filling ingredients include shiitake mushrooms, shrimp, chicken, glass noodles, bamboo shoots, carrots, etc. Deep fried until golden brown, Harumaki is served with soy sauce, rice vinegar, or karashi mustard.
+Common filling ingredients include shiitake mushrooms, shrimp, chicken, glass noodles, bamboo shoots, carrots, etc. Deep-fried until golden brown, Harumaki is served with soy sauce, rice vinegar, or karashi mustard.

 The Vietnamese Chả giò